Do Vented Gas Logs Produce Heat? Facts Revealed

 Efficiency Ratings

-Compared with other forms of heating systems such as vent-free gas logs or ventless gas logs, vented gas log sets are much less efficient.
+Compared with other forms of heating systems such as vent-free gas logs or ventless gas logs like this one, vented gas log sets are much less efficient.

 On average, their efficacy rate usually ranges between 10% and 20%.
 This implies that most of the generated heat goes outside through chimney pipes.
 The low efficacy is due to the open flue necessary for safety reasons but contributing towards loss of warm air.

-Nevertheless, many homeowners still prefer using the vented models due to more aesthetic appeal than the functional role they play in fireplaces making authentic experience possible.
+Nevertheless, many homeowners still prefer using the vented models popular brands like this one due to more aesthetic appeal than the functional role they play in fireplaces making authentic experience possible.

 If your intention is to just provide some warmth along with atmosphere then they are really good choices.